yomran92/taskMangerApp/README.md

 Task manager app with Login (username and password)

 - change BaseUrl in constants.dart to connect to you server
-- offlin/ online mode
+- offline/ online mode
-- paginated task list you can change task in page by  "Pagelimit" in  constants.dart App Architecture
+- paginated task list
+  App Architecture
 - This sample follows BLoC pattern + Clean Architecture.
   Local Storage